The following information may help to address your question:

 one of the two types of myotonic dystrophy,

-is an inherited muscular dystrophy that affects the muscles and other body systems (e.g., heart, eyes, and pancreas).
+muscular dystrophy that affects the muscles and other body systems (e.g., heart, eyes, and pancreas).
 It is characterized by prolonged muscle tensing (myotonia

 ) as well as muscle weakness, pain, and stiffness.
 Signs and symptoms usually develop during a person's twenties or thirties.
 Muscles in the neck, fingers, elbows, and hips are typically affected; facial and ankle muscles are less commonly involved.

 The severity of myotonic dystrophy type 2 varies widely among affected people, even among family members.

 It is inherited in an autosomal dominant pattern

 Treatment is based on each person's specific signs and symptoms.

 What are the signs and symptoms of myotonic dystrophy type 2?

 Myotonic dystrophy type 2 is characterized by progressive muscle wasting and weakness.
 Symptoms typically begin in a person's twenties.
 People with this condition often have prolonged muscle contractions (myotonia

 ) and are not able to relax certain muscles after use.
 For example, a person may have difficulty releasing their grip on a doorknob or handle.
 Also, affected people may have slurred speech; temporary locking of their jaw; and muscle pain and weakness that mainly affects the neck, shoulders, elbows, and hips.
 Less common symptoms include abnormalities of the electrical signals that control the heartbeat (cardiac conduction defects); clouding of the lens in the eyes (cataracts